 IHRA is generally supportive of the Tasmanian inquiry.
 We are very pleased that States and Territories are beginning to consider protections for the bodily integrity of children with intersex variations.
 However, the detail gives cause for concern.

 This report by IHRA was submitted to the UN Committee on the Rights of Persons with Disabilities (CRPD).
 It was endorsed by the AIS Support Group Australia, Disabled People’s Organisations Australia and People with Disability Australia.

 In November 2018, we made a brief submission to the Social Policy Scrutiny Committee, Legislative Assembly of the Northern Territory regarding reform of birth registration.
 Our submission was made in line with the Darlington Statement.

 IHRA has made a submission to the Australian Law Reform Commission regarding its discussion paper on reform of the family law system, with a focus on reform of the welfare jurisdiction to ensure that children with intersex variations and persons with disabilities are protected from harmful practices.

 IHRA has made a submission to the Senate inquiry on legislative exemptions that allow faith-based educational institutions to discriminate against students, teachers and staff.

-OII Australia has submitted a shadow report to the UN Committee on the Rights of Persons with Disabilities, endorsed by the Androgen Insensitivity Syndrome Support Group Australia, Disabled People’s Organisations of Australia, National LGBTI Health Alliance, and People with Disability Australia.
-It provides evidence of continuing harmful practices in Australian hospitals, with support from Australian governments and the Family Court, and makes a number of recommendations, based upon the 2017 Darlington Statement.
+IHRA has made a submission to the UN Committee on the Rights of the Child, kindly endorsed by the AIS Support Group Australia, Disabled People’s Organisations of Australia, National LGBTI Health Alliance, and People with Disability Australia.
+As a member of the Australian Child Rights Taskforce, IHRA also participated in the development and submission of a joint shadow report.